dustinpfister/blog_posts/_posts/threejs-vector3-normalize.md

 layout: post
 categories: three.js
 id: 888
-updated: 2021-06-14 13:36:20
+updated: 2021-06-14 13:39:44
-version: 1.16
+version: 1.17
 ---

-The [Vector3 class](/2018/04/15/threejs-vector3/) in [threejs](https://threejs.org/docs/#manual/en/introduction/Creating-a-scene) has many prototype methods one of which is the [Vector3 normalize](https://threejs.org/docs/#api/en/math/Vector3.normalize) method.
+The Vector3 class in [threejs](https://threejs.org/docs/#manual/en/introduction/Creating-a-scene) has many prototype methods one of which is the [Vector3 normalize](https://threejs.org/docs/#api/en/math/Vector3.normalize) method.
 Calling the normalize method of a Vector3 instance will preserve the direction of the vector, but it will reduce the euclidean distance of the vector to a length of one.
 A Vector with a euclidean distance of one is often referred to as a unit vector, and what is nice about this kind of vector is that it can quickly be scaled up by just simply multiplying the values of the normalized vector by a desired magnitude that is any value other than one to result in any vector that is along a given line that is the direction of the vector.

 Vectors are often described as being a unit of direction, and magnitude, the direction can be thought of as what the normalized vector is in terms of numbers between 0 and 1 for x, y, and z.
 This direction can then be raised, or lowered actually towards zero, by a magnitude to get any point in space.
 So then in this post I think I will be going over some basic examples of the normalize method, and while I am at it also end up writing about a few other topics that are closely related to the normalize method.